HusseinLezzaik/Startup/Culture.md

 - Only limits is the laws of physics
 - Managers should know how to write great code
 - AI day every year demo of progress, attract smart people

+## Values
+- YCombinator: help entrepreneurs, all about them